raulereno/raulereno/README.md

 Now I am currently doing projects in which I have used technologies such as **HMTL**, **CSS** and **JavaScript**, I also use libraries such as **React**, the famous **Bootstrap** and **Redux**.
 My greatest pride was together with my colleagues in the final project in the soyHenry bootcamp, it was the challenge of learning to use **Angular** together with **Typescript**.
 I also know the use of **NodeJS**, **Express**, **Sequelize** and **PostgreSQL** since in some of the mentioned projects I have needed a backend that provides me with information.
-And that's me summarized in a few words, if you want to see the projects you can find them in my [Portfolio](https://ereno-raul-dev.netlify.app/) and if you are interested in my projects you can contact me at [Linkedin](https://www.linkedin.com/in/raulereno/)
+And that's me summarized in a few words, if you want to see the projects you can find them in my [Portfolio](https://ereno-raul-dev.netlify.app/) and if you are interested in my projects you can contact me at [Linkedin](https://www.linkedin.com/in/raulereno/) or through my email raulereno@gmail.com

 As you will read, English is not my first language, but I have an acceptable level of conversation, I think 😄